-But how do cyber criminals steal data?
+But how do cybercriminals steal data?

-Most common causes of data breach
+Most common causes of a data breach

 Pinning down the ‘cause’ of a data breach can be quite complicated, but it is possible to say that a large proportion of data breaches are caused by human or employee error.
 Weak passwords, insider attacks or inadvertently installing malware onto a computer – all of these things can lead to a cyber-attack.

 Because cyber-crime is diffuse in nature, it is difficult to say whether some computing models are safer than others.
 However, the idea that because a server is hosted internally it is safer, is flawed.
-Two high-profile data breaches recorded in 2014, one on Sony and one on the American retailer Target happened to two companies which stored their data internally.
+Two high-profile data breaches recorded in 2014, one on Sony and one on the American retailer Target happened to two companies that stored their data internally.

 It is also a mistake to think that your business will not be targeted because it is not big enough to hold lots of valuable information.
-Cyber criminals will take whatever they can get their hands on.
+Cybercriminals will take whatever they can get their hands on.